haukex/hgpstools/INSTALL-RPi.md

 			XKBVARIANT="nodeadkeys"
 			XKBOPTIONS=""

-	-	Note: In case you get warnings like "perl: warning: Setting locale failed", one solution is to edit the file `/etc/default/locale` to look like the following (of course you're free to use a different locale/language; for lots more information Google the term "/etc/default/locale").
+	d.
+Note: In case you get warnings like "perl: warning: Setting locale failed", one solution is to edit the file `/etc/default/locale` to look like the following (of course you're free to use a different locale/language; for lots more information Google the term "/etc/default/locale").